 On August 9, 2022, the Company sold its inertial navigation business to EMCORE Corporation for net proceeds of \$54,904, less specified deductions.
 On August 9, 2022, the Company also entered into a Transition Services Agreement with EMCORE, pursuant to which the Company agreed to provide certain transition services to support the continued operation of the inertial navigation business for six months following the sale with two extension options of three months each.
-The fee comprises both fixed monthly fees of approximately \$100 as well as variable amounts for certain additional services with escalation increases on the fixed and variable rates for each extension option.
-The Company does not have any continuing involvement in these operations other than the transition services, which are being recorded as an offset to general and administrative expenses in continuing operations.
-For the three and six months ended June 30, 2023, the Company recognized an offset to general and administrative expenses associated with the Transition Services Agreement of \$196 and \$723, respectively.
+The fee comprised both fixed monthly fees of approximately \$100 as well as variable amounts for certain additional services with escalation increases on the fixed and variable rates for each extension option.
+The Company did not have any continuing involvement in these operations other than the transition services, which were recorded as an offset to general and administrative expenses in continuing operations.
+As of September 30, 2023, the Company is no longer providing transition services.
+For the three and nine months ended September 30, 2023, the Company recognized an offset to general and administrative expenses associated with the Transition Services Agreement of \$(13) and \$710, respectively.
 The Company determined that the sale met the requirements for reporting as discontinued operations in accordance with Accounting Standards Codification (ASC) 205-20.
 Please see Note 16 for the discontinued operations disclosures.
 As a result of the sale of its inertial navigation business, the Company operates as one reportable segment.